onfido/onfido-openapi-spec/README.md

 For each generator, additional exclusions are defined into specific [exclusions.txt files](https://github.com/search?q=repo%3Aonfido%2Fonfido-openapi-spec+path%3A**%2Fexclusions.txt&type=code) stored in each generator's folder.

-Code is automatically generated into the [generated/artifacts](generated/artifacts) subfolders and pushed to each client library repository via automatically generated PRs.
-Every path matching the exclusion lists defined above is neither copied from artifact folder nor removed from the target client library repository: that’s the way for avoid pushing some contents to client libraries but also avoiding some files (tests and git files) from being removed or overridden.
+Code is automatically generated into the [generated/artifacts](generated/artifacts) subfolders.
+It is then pushed to each client library repository via automatically generated PRs.
+Every path matching the exclusion lists defined above is neither copied from the artifact folder nor removed from the target client library repository.
+This avoids pushing some contents to client libraries and prevents some files (tests and git files) from being removed or overridden.

 A few files are automatically generated and committed in the [generated/artifacts](generated/artifacts) folder at PR merge time.